imzqqq/chat/website/spec/attic/drafts/model/rooms.rst

 key/value or key/subkey/value pairs.
 The value of every (sub)key is a JSON-representable object.
 The main key of a piece of stored state establishes its meaning; some keys store sub-keys to allow a sub-structure within them [more detail below].
-Some keys have special meaning to Chat server, as they relate to management details of the room itself, storing such details as user membership, and permissions of users to alter the state of the room itself.
+Some keys have special meaning to Synapse, as they relate to management details of the room itself, storing such details as user membership, and permissions of users to alter the state of the room itself.
 Other keys may store information to present to users, which the system does not directly rely